BayAreaMetro/DataViz/SpatialAnalysisMapping.md

 1. Navigate to [Individual Bay Area County Templates](https://mtcdrive.box.com/s/p9qlcusb1cpv2nnp6080zg65oawir7wz) directory on Box
 2.

-## Publishing Content to an External Audience
+## Publishing Curated Content to an External Audience

 **Any content that MTC indends to publish to external audiences via ArcGIS Online should be reviewed and shared publicly by the ArcGIS Online content administrator.**